diarmuidw/PythonBook/Chapter1.md

 sudo apt-get install python3
 ```

-Once the installation is complete, you can open a Terminal window and type `python3` to start the Python interpreter.# [Chapter 1: Python Basics](chapter1_0.1.md)
+Once the installation is complete, you can open a Terminal window and type `python3` to start the Python interpreter.

 ## Running Python Code